 - Wi-microDig quickstart documentation can be found on its product page.

-- When you encounter problems configuring a Wi-microDig with the editor, re-plug the bluetooth adapter (if possible), make sure the Wi-microDig batteries are fully charged, re-power the Wi-microDig and then restart the editor.
+- When you encounter problems configuring a Wi-microDig with the Editor via BlueMIDI, re-plug the bluetooth adapter (if possible), make sure the Wi-microDig batteries are fully charged, re-power the Wi-microDig and then restart the Editor.

 - For MIDI mapping select any of the MIDI messages from the "Mapping" pull-down menu in the Sensor window.
 Set the MIDI device to output MIDI data to using the "Connections" dialog in the "Configure" menu.

-- Before installing BlueMIDI on Windows Vista or 7, UAC (User Account Control) must be turned off (Windows Vista) or set to "never notify" (Windows 7).
+- Before installing MIDIYoke on Windows Vista or 7, UAC (User Account Control) must be turned off (Windows Vista) or set to "never notify" (Windows 7).
+In Windows 8 install MIDIYoke by selecting Properties, Compatibility, "Run this program in compatibility mode for:", "Previous version of windows".

 - Virtual Joystick mapping is available if the Virtual Joystick driver is installed (select it during the editor installation).
 Select this mapping from the "Mapping" pull-down menu in the sensor window.
 Use any of the "VJ - Analog" channels for high resolution mapping and any of the "VJ - Digital" channels for binary mapping.
 The monitor values will change according to the selected mapping.
 Set the maximum joystick value using the "Joystick range" dialog in the "Configure" menu.